 - A woman working for a clothing company was working from home at her designated “home office” when she tripped and fell breaking her wrist while walking out to get more materials from her garage.
 Her attorneys were able to convince the insurance company that because it was her home office it is considered a workplace matter.

 - A man working at Circuit City responded to a female co-worker when she asked him to help her break free chips that were stuck in a vending machine.
 The initial shake didn’t work.
 He then decided to hockey check the machine.
 In doing so he fell back and fractured his hip.
 The company fought against the claim, but he was able to fight back with the “personal comfort doctrine”.
 This doctrine states that at work employees actions are covered if they are related to personal comforts like eating or using the restroom.
 However, the court surprised by applying the good Samaritan doctrine instead.
 Because he was helping a coworker and the company did not fix the vending machine which had a persistent problem, the court ruled in favour of the man with the fractured hip.

 As you can see, there are many twists and turns to a workers compensation claim.
 A good attorney is there to protect the client.
 We are here to fight for you.
-Hiring a workers compensation attorney will improve your chances and provide the insight you didn’t know existed.
-Call 818-600-4714 or click here to start a conversation with our workers compensation attorneys at the Law Offices of Kropach & Kropach today.
+Hiring a workers compensation lawyer will improve your chances and provide the insight you didn’t know existed.
+Call 818-609-7005 or click here to start a conversation with our workers compensation attorneys at the Law Offices of Kropach & Kropach today.